 Often, a great technique is to set up your camera at the angle you want, then move the subject using the live view on your camera, until you are happy with the look of the shot.

 The same goes for the lighting.
-When imagining a scene like this, creative lighting is a must.
-Every shadow, colour tone and highlight will add to the believability and overall feel of the shot.
+When learning how to photograph miniatures, thinking about creative lighting is a must.
+Imagining every shadow, colour tone and highlight that should be present will add to the believability and overall feel of the shot.
 Setting up the lighting via live view can be achieved easily too, due to the continuous light provided by the Adaptalux Studio LEDs.
 Achieving results like this with flash or natural light would certainly be a challenge.

 As you can see from the setup image above, the explosion was created by shining red and yellow light against some crumpled aluminium foil.
 We made sure to over-expose the foil to give the illusion of it being a source of light.
 This leads us to our next consideration, depth of field and camera settings.